alecazam/kram/hlslparser/README.md

 * Adreno also doesn't support half storage, so this limits SSBO and UBO usage.

 * macOS on M1 - Rosetta2 lacks AVX and f16c cpu support, so translated x64 apps crash.
 Build Apple Silicon to fix this.
+Win on ARM emulation (Qcom X Elite) also has the same limitations.
+Neon is 16 128-bit registers where AVX needs 16 256-bit registers.

 * Android missing cpu arm64+f16 support from Redmi Note 8 and other chips. vcvt_f32_f16 is still present without this.
+Do math in fp32x4, then converter to fp16x4.

 Dealing with Double
 ---